kristenvaccaro/interaction-design/assignments.md

 [Instructions](https://docs.google.com/document/d/19pxaqOzsWlHvusqWgkkVtZdgNkxZVw-xVorJHO2A5L8/edit?usp=sharing)

 #### Assignment #7
-Due Saturday November 18, 11:59PM
+Due Week 7 Friday, 11:59PM
 **Note, a 3 minute demo of your interactions is due Thursday at 8am on Discord!**

 You will design interactions for your own prototype, record a demo, and conduct a heuristic evaluation.
-Will be released Monday November 13.

 [Instructions](https://docs.google.com/document/d/1Kzcb2fcSCdk1JpTLnV_OMwTfuXd2TwNp2DF_WWmZ9Ww/edit?usp=sharing)

 #### Assignment #8 - OPTIONAL
-Due Sunday November 26, 11:59PM
+Due Week 8 Friday, 11:59PM

 You will conduct a heuristic evaluation and usability testing on an existing application (not your own).
-Will be released Monday November 20.
 This assignment can be used to replace either a missing/low design assignment score or to supplement one missing/low studio score.

 [Instructions](https://docs.google.com/document/d/1Qcm0QSWObYGQSkPO_5YgVYUl3uLEi61t9R8FVFOFAB4/edit?usp=sharing)

 #### Assignment #9
-Due Saturday December 2, 11:59PM
+Due Week 9 Friday, 11:59PM

 You will conduct a user test of your application.
-Will be released by Monday November 27.

 [Instructions](https://docs.google.com/document/d/1yDeHKnBoFRPAy0iW1lMskdNYTSF73OuJyZCWKqOxsoA/edit?usp=sharing)

 #### Assignment #10 (Final Submission)
-Due Saturday December 9, 11:59PM
+Due Week 10 Friday, 11:59PM

 You will provide an overview of the development of your application & implement a portion as a website.
-Released Thursday November 30.

 [Instructions](https://docs.google.com/document/d/1GcvxMZ7_ihoFjwwzi_eOzZzZ44d2wEp4f56A3wM2ddo/edit?usp=sharing)